19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-They are good backyard birds and are suitable for those with small spaces.
+These chickens don’t sit on eggs.
 However, even though they like roaming freely, they are prone to predators because of their bright colors and big bodies.

 4. Barred Plymouth Rock Chicken